-The Utría National Natural Park is a national park in the Chocó Department of Colombia.
+Utría National Natural Park is located in the Chocó Department of Colombia.
 It contains diverse flora and fauna in a lush, mountainous rain forest environment with some of the highest rainfall in the world, at up to 10,000 mm (390 in) annually.

 The climate is warm and humid, with mean temperatures from 23 to 30 °C (73 to 86 °F).
 The average annual temperature at sea level is 28 °C (82 °F).
 There is rain on over 300 days each year, with the highest rainfall amounts occurring in October and the least in February.

 There are coral reefs along the shore that contain 11 of the 16 species of coral recorded in the Pacific region.
 About 81 species of mollusks have been reported, including Eastern Pacific giant conch (Lobatus galeatus) and ark clams of the genus Anadara which provide food to the local communities.
 There are also over 180 species of fish ranging from tiny goby fish to the huge whale shark (Rhincodon typus).

 Sea turtles come to the beaches in nesting season.
 The olive ridley sea turtle (Lepidochelys olivacea) is the most common turtle nesting on the Cuevita beach, and there are sporadic records of other turtles such as leatherback sea turtle (Dermochelys coriacea), hawksbill sea turtle (Eretmochelys imbricata) and green sea turtle (Chelonia mydas).